Coda's Help Desk with and without RAG

 or the seed

-), we can re-evaluate the following prompts many times without incurring additional API costs.
+parameter is set), we can re-evaluate prompts many times without incurring additional API costs.

 Generate question-answer pairs

-Before we start evaluating some prompts, let's first use the LLM to generate a bunch of question/answer pairs from the text at hand.
+Before we start evaluating some prompts, let's use the LLM to generate a bunch of question-answer pairs from the text at hand.
 We'll use these QA pairs as ground truth when grading our models later.

 Evaluate a context-free prompt (no RAG)

-The cell above will print a link to a Braintrust experiment -- click on it to view our baseline eval.
+The cell above will print a link to a Braintrust experiment.
+Pause and navigate to the UI to view our baseline eval.

 Try using RAG to improve performance